castorini/anserini/docs/experiments-msmarco-v2.md

 In each "document" in the index comprises the url, title, headings, and passage fields concatenated together.
 With the above indexing configuration, the index size comes to 162 GB (indexed in ~40min).
 However, the index size can be reduced by playing with the indexing options discussed above.
-For example, with just the `-storeRaw` option, which supports bag-of-words first-stage retrieval with stored raw documents that can be fetched and passed to a downstream reranker, the index size comes out to 95 GB (~28 min index time).
+For example, with just the `-storeRaw` option, which supports bag-of-words first-stage retrieval with stored raw documents that can be fetched and passed to a downstream reranker, the index size comes out to 95 GB.

 Perform runs on the dev queries (both sets):